(link to Contents Page) The Crime Dossiers

 The first dossier, 'Murder Off Miami', was published by Hutchinson on July 23rd.
 1936 and priced at 3/6.
 At this price, profit margins were very tight as the production costs, which involved sticking all the physical clues and sheets of written evidence in place manually, were high.
 Walter Hutchinson agreed to pay a royalty of just one penny each to Wheatley and Links on any sales in excess of 10,000.
 However, at the outset, the idea might have been stillborn, as the reaction of bookstall and bookshop managers was largely negative.
 The thin card covers made them difficult to display and it was felt that they were too innovative for general consumption.
 However, Wheatley believed in them wholeheartedly, and having wined and dined dozens of such managers across London, convinced them to take a small number.
 Selfridges were more forthcoming, agreeing to take 1,000 copies, as long as Wheatley signed each one, which he gladly did.

-In the event, the response of the public and press was positive and Wheatley states in the third volume of his autobiography, 'Drink and Ink', that 120,000 copies were sold in six months.
-In a typical Wheatley aside, he also mentions that Queen Mary bought all six copies held by Hatchards, on the day of publication!
+In the event, the response of the public and press was very positive and Wheatley states in the third volume of his autobiography, 'Drink and Ink', that 120,000 copies were sold in six months.
+He added that Queen Mary bought all six copies held by Hatchards, on the day of publication.

 (File On Bolitho Blane image) (File On Bolitho Blane 2nd image)